Ditchling: Modern Ditchling

 In the 18th and 19th centuries the Old Meeting House in Ditchling was an important centre for Baptists from the wider area, whose records and memorandum books allow a unique insight into a small rural religious community of the period.
 These records (in the East Sussex Record Office) bear witness to often fractious and heated debates about morality and religion.

 Post-war Ditchling

 In the 1960s, Ditchling's tithe barn was dismantled and moved to Loughton, where it now forms the Corbett Theatre on the University of Essex campus there.

-In January 2007, Ditchling featured in a five piece BBC Documentary entitled Storyville: A Very English Village.
+In January 2007, Ditchling featured in a five-part BBC Documentary entitled Storyville: A Very English Village.
 This was filmed, produced and directed by a Ditchling resident, but the series itself came under criticism from local residents.

 In the 2017 novel Rabbitman, by Michael Paraskos, the village was the setting for a Catholic Worker anarchist commune in an imagined post-Brexit dystopia.